YIFANLEE19/open-day-landing-page/README.md

 # open-day-landing-page

-## Customize google form to create a open day landing page
+>  Create a landing page for open day and customize google form